-In a refined risk assessment, 58 the time-weighted average (TWA) PHMG concentration in the bedroom air was 0.06 mg/m3 (calculated value) for this scenario, averaged over 8 hours [The 28-day inhalation study on Polyaminopropyl Biguanide, summarized earlier in this safety assessment, was used as a comparison for the PHMG humidifier exposures.
-12].
-This concentration in air 27 times greater than the 0.0022 mg/m3 inhalation exposure concentration of Polyaminopropyl Biguanide estimated for the use of a pump hair spray containing the highest maximum reported concentration of use (0.053%) Polyaminopropyl Biguanide (See Table 12 in the safety assessment reportFurther, the exposure duration of 8 h for PHMG in the humidifier use scenario is 96 times greater than the conservative 5-min exposure duration/event assumed for Polyaminopropyl Biguanide in the consumer spray scenarios evaluated in the safety assessment.
+In a refined risk assessment, 63 the time-weighted average (TWA) PHMG concentration in the bedroom air was 0.06 mg/m3 (calculated value, which is 250 times greater than the exposure concentration of Polyaminopropyl Biguanide at 0.00024 mg/m3, which is derived from a MOS of 100) for this scenario, averaged over 8 hours [The 28-day inhalation study on Polyaminopropyl Biguanide, summarized earlier in this safety assessment, was used as a comparison for the PHMG humidifier exposures.12].
+This concentration in air is 27 times greater than the 0.0022 mg/m3 (the exposure concentration of Polyaminopropyl Biguanide that yields a MOS of 11) inhalation exposure concentration of Polyaminopropyl Biguanide estimated for the use of a pump hair spray containing the highest maximum reported concentration of use (0.053%) Polyaminopropyl Biguanide (See Table 11 in the safety assessment report).
+Further, the exposure duration of 8 h for PHMG in the humidifier use scenario is 96 times greater than the conservative 5-min exposure duration/event assumed for Polyaminopropyl Biguanide in the consumer spray scenarios evaluated in the safety assessment.